 |International Student Fees

-Information is correct at August 2015.
+Information is correct at December 2016.
 Programme fees may vary depending on your final selection of courses that make up your programme.
-To provide you with an indication of costs, the approximate fees quoted in this publication are based on the 2016 fee structure.
+To provide you with an indication of costs, the approximate fees quoted on this website are based on the indicative 2017 fee structure.
 All fees are in New Zealand Dollars.
 If your fees are paid by credit card, a credit card fee will be payable in addition to programme fees.
 You will be advised of the current fees at the time of enrolment.
 All courses and programmes will proceed subject to numbers and academic approval.
 Manukau Institute of Technology is accredited under the provisions of the Education Act 1989.

 Highly qualified welders are constantly in demand throughout the engineering industry, nationally and internationally, particularly in growth sectors such as mineral resources.

 This programme enables graduates to work in any industry that manufactures metal products or repairs and maintains plant and equipment, shutdown work, site works or fabrication products.
 A qualified welder is regarded as a craftsperson and highly skilled tradesperson.

 18 weeks (full-time) (3 days per week) incl. two weeks break